Transient Rolling Contact

 This conceptual example shows how to handle a transient contact problem with stick-slip friction transition.
-A soft hollow pipe subjected to a gravity load is released at the top of a halfpipe.
+A soft hollow pipe subjected to gravity is released at the top of a halfpipe.
 The pipe motion varies between sliding and rolling, depending on its position in the halfpipe and its velocity.
-The cross section of the pipe is also ovalized due to the contact and inertial forces.
+The pipe deforms such that its cross-section becomes oval due to the contact and the inertial forces.
 An energy balance validates the accuracy of the solution.

 This model example illustrates applications of this type that would nominally be built using the following products: